#CavsBucks Game Preview | Cleveland Cavaliers

 #11 - Brook Lopez

-Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), David Nwaba (Right Knee Soreness, Out), JR Smith (NWT), Rodney Hood (Right Toe Sprain, Questionable), John Henson (Left Wrist Surgery, Questionable)
+Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), Tristan Thompson (Left Foot Sprain, Out), John Henson (Left Wrist Surgery, Out), JR Smith (NWT)

 *Subject to change.